Director: Rupert Sanders

 I know everyone, including myself, went to see it secretly to criticise Kristen Stewart’s performance.
 It wasn’t bad, but it was obvious that she was not the ideal Snow White.
 She had very little dialogue, but when she did speak, her typically emotionless facials were replaced by concentration, probably focussing on her English accent.

 This kind of Snow White reminded me of Katniss from The Hunger Games – a strong, feminine warrior.
 But every production company has got to make their money somehow, right?
 And what better way than to use the Twilight star.

 I thought they would choose a more unknown actress for Snow White (like Tim Burton did for the protagonist in Alice In Wonderland).
 Turned out I was right, this was considered at the beginning.
-I haven’t heard of Felicity Jones before the likes of Cemetery Junction, but after seeing this photo of her… wouldn’t it have been an no-brainer to cast her!?
+I hadn’t heard of Felicity Jones before the likes of Cemetery Junction, but after seeing this photo of her… wouldn’t it have been an no-brainer to cast her!?

 The evil stepmother/Queen played by Charlize Theron was another casting decision I don’t think was a “bad” choice… But she was a tad theatrical at the beginning, which don’t get me wrong, is probably appropriate.
 But it was almost too much.

 The seven dwarves were awesome!
 Although I do wish their names were like the well-known Disney version (Sneezy, Sleepy, Dopey, Doc, Happy, Bashful and Grumpy, which became Beith, Coll, Duir, Gort, Muir, Nion, and Quert).

 Having been so critical so far, I have to say that I did enjoy this film.
 The visual effects were incredible.
 The Mirror Man leaked out of the mirror like metallic silk… It was solid yet liquid, which was super cool.